ngdonna2020/Guide/README.md

 - Qualitative: slice quantit., describe or categorize, tell what/when/where, cant perform calc like sum, avg, mean
 - Quantitative: provide measurement for qualit., numerical, can perform calc.
 - Quantit. (usually measure) create axis which show range of values.
 Qualit. create axis with headers that have labels for categorical data
+- You get different filtering options when filtering for categorical and quantitative data

 # Default properties
 - Comment,	Color,	Number format,	Aggregation,	Total using.
 But not include sort (sort is applicable to measures but not dimensions)